An Overview of Meningococcal Meningitis

 Tests can confirm a diagnosis of meningococcal meningitis.
 The doctor may start antibiotics, such as penicillin or ceftriaxone, by an IV, or intravenous line.
 You or your child may also need other medication to treat problems related to increased spinal fluid pressure.
 Doctors sometimes prescribe steroids.

-If you or someone you love has come into close contact with someone who has meningococcal meningitis -- such as at school, day care, work, or home -- it is very important to get antibiotics to prevent infection.
+If you or someone you love has come into close contact (via saliva or other oral secretions) with someone who has meningococcal meningitis -- such as at school, day care, work, or home -- it is very important to get antibiotics to prevent infection.

 Are There Vaccines for Meningococcal Meningitis?